WanderingSpaceThinker/nonexistence/_posts/2021-03-08-Perfection-v2.0.md

  - image_path: /static/posts_img/superliminal.gif
 ---

 Today's subject is one of the first ideas worth writing about I had, a whopping 12 years ago.
-It all started a freezing winter morning.
+It all started on a freezing winter morning.
 As I'm waiting the bus to go to school, I wonder: *Is there anything perfect in this word?*

 You might wonder what was the point of this and there is none really.
 I know I like to rationalize and find purpose to stuff but I still do things for **fun**... sometimes.